michaelajao/Anuerysm_transientFlow_PINNs/README.md

 ## Overview

-Aneurysm Transient Flow PINNs is a research project that applies Physics-Informed Neural Networks (PINNs) to model and predict transient blood flow dynamics in cerebral aneurysms.
-Cerebral aneurysms are pathological dilations of blood vessels in the brain that can rupture and cause severe medical complications.
+Aneurysm Transient Flow PINNs is a research project that applies Physics-Informed Neural Networks (PINNs) to model and predict transient blood flow dynamics in aortic aneurysms.
+Aortic aneurysms are pathological dilations of the aorta that can rupture and cause severe vascular complications.
 By combining deep learning with fundamental physics principles, this project aims to create accurate and efficient models for hemodynamic simulation, potentially contributing to improved risk assessment and treatment planning.

 The models in this project incorporate the Navier-Stokes equations and learn from real computational fluid dynamics (CFD) data to predict pressure distributions, velocity fields, and wall shear stress in both healthy and aneurysmal blood vessels under various cardiac cycle conditions.